How do you verify your SOC 2 auditor is a real CPA?

 Sources

-3. CPAverify public search lets you look up both individual CPAs and firms by state.
+3. CPAverify public search lets you look up both individual CPAs and firms by name, license number, and state.